SimonHanrath/BundesligaML/README.md

 1. Clone this repository to your device

-2. Install the needed packages via "pip install -e", this will install all the needed packages.
+2. Install the needed packages via `pip install -e .`, this will install all the needed packages.

-3. Execute the "main.py" file via the command "teamproject"
+3. Execute the `main.py` file via the command `teamproject`.

 Data
 ============

 The Data that is used by our Algorithms come from the very large source of https://www.openligadb.de/.
 Openligadb is a community based Database where anyone with an account can add matches and add to the database.